secureCodeBox/documentation/blog/2021-06-07-why-securecodebox-version-2.md

 ### Easy Integration of New Scanners

-There are lot of tools for security testing out there.
-Hence it was necessary to make it possible to integrate them easily.
+There are a lot of tools for security testing out there.
+Hence, it was necessary to make it possible to integrate them easily.
 We achieved this by encapsulating each scanner into its own [Docker](https://www.docker.com) container.
 The basic idea was: If there is a new scanner, just put it inside a Docker container and attach it to the *secureCodeBox* *engine*.

 Typically these scanners are Linux based command line tools and putting them inside a container is the easy part.
 On the other hand each of these tools have different user interfaces: